-Autism is a vast spectrum, and because of this, it is important to know what your child with autism can and cannot handle before deciding on summer programs or camps.
+Autism is a vast spectrum, and because of this, it is important to know what your child with autism in Sacramento can and cannot handle before deciding on summer programs or camps.
 An inappropriate placement, made in order to provide the child with activity during summer break, isn’t going to benefit anyone.

 In fact, a bad fit between child and camp can mean a negative experience with future repercussions.
-The right placement, based on your honest assessment of your child/teen, combined with camp personnel’s expertise, can lead to a positive and rewarding summer camp experience, now and in the future.
+The right placement, based on your honest assessment of your child/teen, combined with camp personnel’s expertise, can lead to a positive and rewarding summer camp for kids experience, now and in the future.